Nexmo/station/_documentation/stitch/in-app-video/overview.md

 # In-App Video Overview [Developer Preview]

-Nexmo In-App Video uses WebRTC and includes all the essentials you need to build a feature rich video experience.
+Nexmo In-App Video uses WebRTC and includes all the essentials you need to build a feature rich video experience:

 - User Control – Users can control whether their video stream is muted or unmuted.